Help

 Mission

-What are coworkation trips like?
+What are digital nomad retreats like?

-A typical trip will be 1 month, but they come in all shapes and sizes, some groups let you join for as little as a couple of weeks to try out remote working, and others offer hefty discounts if you buy into a 3, 6 or 12 month itinerary.
+A typical retreat will be 1 month, but they come in all shapes and sizes, some groups let you join for as little as a couple of weeks to try out remote working, and others offer hefty discounts if you buy into a 3, 6 or 12 month itinerary.
 Most groups go to a place and explore the area for a month or more as a group โ some groups do more wild things, we've had listings for groups that have ran trips on boats, cruise ships, trains and even safari convoys.

-How much does a coworkation cost?
+How much does a digital nomad retreat cost?

-You can expect to spend around $2000 USD for a private room on a 1 month coworkation which includes accommodation, coworking, activities + the overhead of managing a group of people doing that.
+You can expect to spend around $2500 USD for a private room on a 1 month coworkation which includes accommodation, coworking, activities + the overhead of managing a group of people doing that.

 I would like to manage my listing on Coworkations